 - Student member, British Association for Applied Linguistics

 - Hard of Hearing Mandarin studies

 I treat Hard of Hearing as a social category which contributes to the speaker's linguistic production.
 Hard of Hearing people usually are not signed language signers; they are more aligned with spoken language.
-Since the idea of Hard of Hearing is not necessarily an imagined community, I am looking at how we can approach Hard of Hearing Mandarin as a multiple Mandarin varieties which belong to a diasporic community.
+Since the idea of Hard of Hearing is not necessarily an imagined community, I am looking at how we can approach Hard of Hearing Mandarin as multiple Mandarin varieties.

 - Metalinguistic discourse in World Englishes contact